-One of Frederick’s more famous attributes was his affinity for languages.
-It is said that he could speak at least nine languages, including Arabic, which helped foster a friendly relationship with the Muslim inhabitants of both Sicily and in the Holy Land.
-In a time when most European nobles could only write their name, Frederick could write fluently in seven.
-A feat that is still impressive today.
+One of Frederick’s more famous attributes was his attitude for languages.
+It is said that he could speak at least nine languages, including Arabic, which helped foster a friendly relationship with the Muslim inhabitants of both Sicily and the Holy Land.
+In a time when most European noblemen could only write their name, Frederick could write fluently in seven idioms: a feat that is still impressive today.

-His rulership of Sicily and Southern Italy (later known as the two Sicilies) was his main focus as his German holdings were rarely visited after consolidating his power and left to his son Conrad.
-He preferred the lavish court of Palermo with its alchemists, eastern astrologers, the harem and his famous zoo.
-Whenever Frederick left Sicily for Germany, Northern Italy or to put pressure on the Pope, the zoo went with him.
+The rulership of Sicily and Southern Italy (later known as the Kingdom of Two Sicilies) was his main focus, as his German holdings were rarely visited after consolidating his power, so much so he left them to his son Conrad.
+He preferred the lavish court of Palermo with its alchemists, eastern astrologers, harems and its famous zoo: whenever Frederick left Sicily for Germany, Northern Italy or to put pressure on the Pope, the zoo went with him.
 Frederick was also responsible for the creation of the Sicilian School of Poetry, which would later inspire Dante and help create the modern Italian language.
 Unlike most of Europe at this time, Frederick had a reputation for being tolerant of both Jews and Muslims living in his kingdom, even allowing Jewish businessmen to charge interest on loans.
-This was at a time when in places like Christian Spain both Muslims and Jews were being forced to convert, expelled or outright killed.
+This was at a time when, in places like Christian Spain, for instance, both Muslims and Jews were forced to convert, expelled or outright killed.

-Frederick was certainly a free thinker, but it did not extend to concepts of freedom for his subjects.
-He was definitely an autocrat and imposed his power in the form of Imperial ministers, numerous military campaigns and massive castles that still dominate the countryside.
+Frederick was certainly a free thinker, but this did not extend to concepts of freedom for his subjects: he was definitely an autocrat and imposed his power in the form of Imperial ministers, numerous military campaigns and massive castles that still dominate the countryside.
 His kingdom of Sicily was centrally controlled, highly regulated and effectively taxed, with a strict legal code, numerous duties aimed at merchants and anti-usury laws for lending money (only Jews were exempt).
-Frederick was solely in charge and any noble who tried to do things his own way would find an army at their doorstep soon after.
-As Holy Roman Emperor, he saw his duty more in the fashion of the Byzantine Emperors of the East, as God’s temporal reprehensive on Earth and in charge of everything except for highly spiritual matters, which belonged to the church.
-This of course led to a lifelong struggle with various Popes, like so many Holy Roman Emperors before him, including two excommunications.
+Frederick was solely in charge and any nobleman who tried to do things his own way would find an army at his doorstep soon after.
+As Holy Roman Emperor, he saw his duty more in the fashion of the Byzantine Emperors of the East, as God’s temporal representative on Earth and in charge of everything except for highly spiritual matters, which belonged to the church.
+This of course led to a lifelong struggle with various Popes, as it happened to so many Holy Roman Emperors before him: he was, in fact, excommunicated twice.

 Frederick and Religion

-Frederick was considered many things in his time: An Islamic sympathizer, a heretic, even the antichrist (by Pope Gregory IX).
-Nevertheless, he did perform his duty as Holy Roman Emperor by leading a Crusade to free the Holy Land.
+Frederick was considered many things in his time: An Islamic sympathizer, a heretic, even the antichrist (by Pope Gregory IX), even if he did perform his duty as Holy Roman Emperor by leading a Crusade to free the Holy Land.
 However, he did it on his own terms and not the Pope’s, which led to his excommunication before leaving.
-Frederick went anyway and in an unbelievably remarkable act of diplomacy, he actually captured Jerusalem without spilling blood.
-Something the military might of Europe could not accomplish since losing the city in 1188.
+Frederick went anyway and, in an unbelievably remarkable act of diplomacy, he actually captured Jerusalem without spilling blood, something the military might of Europe had not been able to accomplish since losing the city in 1188.
 This gained the Emperor much respect among the courts of Europe, but the Pope seethed at the audacity of Frederick.
-It took the Pope over two years to lift the ban, reluctantly on Frederick.
+It took the Pope over two years to reluctantly lift the ban on Frederick, cancelling his excommunication.

-While in the Holy Land, Frederick was greatly respected by the Muslim leaders not only for his ability to speak and write fluent Arabic, but also because his seeming desire to convert to Islam.
+While in the Holy Land, Frederick was greatly respected by Muslim leaders not only for his ability to speak and write fluent Arabic, but also because of his seeming desire to convert to Islam.
 He never did and it seems that he was only paying lip service in order to have a diplomatic advantage.
-However, according to the Muslim chroniclers, Frederick left a lasting impression of a man who was more inclined to the East than to the West.
-During his brief stay in Jerusalem, the Muslim authorities suspended the famous call to prayer out of respect for the Christian Emperor.
-However, Ibn Wasil, a Muslim chronicler recorded that Frederick was unhappy with this and stated, “My chief aim in passing the night in Jerusalem was to hear the call to prayer given by the muezzins, and their cries of praise to God during the night”
+However, according to Muslim chroniclers, Frederick left a lasting impression of a man who was more inclined to the East than to the West.
+During his brief stay in Jerusalem, Muslim authorities suspended the famous call to prayer out of respect for the Christian Emperor.
+However, Ibn Wasil, a Muslim chronicler, recorded that Frederick was unhappy with this and stated that “my chief aim in passing the night in Jerusalem was to hear the call to prayer given by the muezzins, and their cries of praise to God during the night”.

-Frederick was a conundrum for the thinkers of his time as he dabbled in the occult and was openly skeptical of religion, yet persecuted heretical Christian sects with zeal.
-He founded institutions of learning such as the University of Naples and the Sicilian School of Poetry; contrasting with the huge fortresses he built to display his unquestioned authority.
+Frederick was a conundrum for thinkers of his time, as he dabbled in the occult and was openly skeptical of religion, yet persecuted heretical Christian sects with zeal.
+He founded institutions of learning such as the University of Naples and the Sicilian School of Poetry, an apparent contrast with the huge fortresses he built to display his unquestioned political and military authority.
 Frederick was praised by Muslim chroniclers, vilified by the Papacy and secretly admired by much of the European nobility.
 His complex personality, his lust for knowledge and his belief in questioning everything (in a time when most people questioned nothing) make Frederick II a true Renaissance man, albeit three centuries too soon.

 By Justin Demetri